terranum-ch/ToolMap-user-doc/doc/usermanual/attribution.rst

 #.
 The list of objects related to the construction layer defined in (1).
 This list can be reordered using a contextual menu.
 In the line layer the objects are distributed in two categories:

     * Frequent objects
     * Less frequent objects.
-The assignation of the object kinds to one or the other category is made at the level of the object kind definition (cf: [[man:proj_manage#edit_objects|Edit object]]).
+The assignation of the object kinds to one or the other category is made at the level of the object kind definition (see :ref:`edit_objects`).

 #.
 Object kind controls: